thedancomplex/love-bot-analytics/README.md

 * look at the delta t
 * look at the reply topic corilation
 * on the ai part adjust the reply matrix using some learning method such as nn or cnn, etc.
+* modify the flow chart to incorporate the actuial response method... i.e. always waiting 3 times before the delay
+* incorporate a random amount of time to fast reply